YushengAuggie/poe-bot-host/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Author
+## Contributing

-Created with ❤️ by Yusheng Ding (auggie1024.d@gmail.com) for the Poe community.
+Created with ❤️ for the Poe community.

 ---